ttadano/ALM/tools/README.md

 Each Python scripts does the followings:

-* displace.py : script to generate input files of displaced configurations for VASP, Quantum-ESPRESSO, and xTAPP.
+* displace.py : script to generate input files of displaced configurations for VASP, Quantum-ESPRESSO, OpenMX, xTAPP, and LAMMPS.
 * extract.py : script to extract atomic displacements, forces, and total energies from output files.

 To use the scripts, Python environment (+ Numpy) is necessary.